Global payments

 1. Infinity

 The 0% foreign exchange markup is another significant differentiator.
-The majority of platforms include an exchange rate margin, which drastically lowers your profits.
+A majority of platforms include an exchange rate margin, which drastically lowers your profits.
 This is completely eliminated by Infinity, guaranteeing that you receive the actual exchange rate free of any hidden deductions.

 Furthermore, Infinity makes compliance easier by offering instant and free FIRA, which is crucial for documentation and legal requirements.